f4exb/sdrangel/Readme.md

   - Linux builds are made with 5.5.1 (Xenial), 5.7 (Zesty) and 5.9 (Artful)
   - Windows 32 build is made with 5.9.1 and has Qt ANGLE support (OpenGL emulation with DirectX)
   - Windows 64 build is made with 5.9.1 and has no Qt ANGLE support (native OpenGL)

+<h2>24 bit DSP</h2>

+By default all Rx DSP processes use 16 bit samples coded on int16 fields.
+In order to use 24 bit samples coded on int32 fields you can specify `-DRX_SAMPLE_24BIT` on the cmake command line.
+This will give more dynamic range when the number of bits with decimation exceeds 16 bits:

+  - RTL-SDR, HackRF: (8 bit native) no advantage
+  - Funcube Pro and Pro+: (16 bit native) no decimation hence no advantage
+  - Airspy, BladeRF, LimeSDR, PlutoSDR, SDRPlay: (12 bit native) advantage for decimation by 32 or 64
+  - AirspyHF: (16 bit native) advantage for any decimation

 <h2>Ubuntu</h2>